-Goan Sweet Buns are breakfast dish made with dough that is fermented overnight.
-These are cumin flavoured and tastes excellent after fermentation.
+Goan Sweet Buns are a breakfast dish made with dough that is fermented overnight.
+These are cumin flavoured and taste excellent after fermentation.

 These sweet buns are very popular in Goa and Mangalore.
-Similar pooris are made in Konkan region of Maharashtra.
+Similar pooris are made in the Konkan region of Maharashtra.
 These are mildly sweet buns that are fermented.
-I adapted my recipe from here and I read that these are popular dish in the hotels and served for breakfast.
+I adapted my recipe from here and I read that these are popular dishes in the hotels and served for breakfast.

-When I decided on making some breakfast dish from Goa, I actually first came across the side dishes that are very popular, served with baked buns.
-However, in due course of searching I landed in this site that talked about these fermented pooris that are also served with these Patal Bhajis.
+When I decided on making some breakfast dishes from Goa, I actually first came across the side dishes that are very popular, served with baked buns.
+However, during my research, I came across this site featuring these fermented pooris along with these Patal Bhajis.

 I have already made Mangalore Buns and know it is prepared with banana and fermented.
 However, making it with just sugar and fermentation surely appealed to me.

 We are starting our Week 4 of Thalis and Platters, this week it is going to be Breakfast dishes from different states, while it is going to be Street food from different cities.
 For day 1 of Breakfast Dishes, it is Goan Sweet Buns in the Goan Breakfast Thali.